james-pre/utilium/readme.md

 # Utilium

-A bunch of utilies for Typescript.
+A bunch of utilities for Typescript.
 This includes:

 -   Structs (using decorators)
 -   Compile-time math types